Dryophylax dixoni: Etymology

-D. dixoni is named after American heptologist, James R. Dixon (Texas 1928-2015).
+D. dixoni is named after American heptologist, James R. Dixon.
 It is also called Thamnodynastes dixoni.

 Description

 This species is characterized as a snake with a typical pattern with smooth, weakly keeled scales arranged in 19-19-15 configuration.
 It has a divided cloacal plate and chin stripes.
-Males have 120-160 ventrical scales, while females have 141-150.
+Males have 120-160 ventrical scales, while females have 141–150.
 There are 12-15 maxillary teeth present with 2 enlarged teeth.
 Most individuals have 12-15+2G teeth organization.
 Its hemipenis is very slender and spineless.

-Habitat and behavior
+Habitat

 D. dixoni is found in Venezuela (Apure) and Southeastern Colombia.
-Its type locality is Hato La Guanota, 4km west of San Fernando in Apure state.
+Its type locality is Hato La Guanota, 4 km west of San Fernando in Apure state.

 Life cycle

 It features an ovoviviparous reproductive cycle.